sandro-roch/block-coupling/README.md

 ## Requirements

 All scripts can be executed using Python 3.
 The exact version that we used for obtaining our data is Python 3.6.8 .
-The scripts use only the built-in-modules `math`, `random` and `itertools`, so no additional packages need to be installed.
+The scripts use only the built-in-modules `sys`, `math`, `random` and `itertools`, so no additional packages need to be installed.

 ## Code Files & Execution